-An article on SC Magazine reports that 40 percent of large organisations will have formal plans to address “aggressive” cyber-security business disruption attacks by 2018, according to research outfit Gartner.
+An article on SC Magazine reports that 40 percent of large organizations will have formal plans to address “aggressive” cyber-security business disruption attacks by 2018, according to research outfit Gartner.

 In its new 'Attack on Sony Pictures Is a Digital Business Game Changer' report, the firm says that there are currently no companies adopting such a strategy, which would see CISOs and business continuity managers (BCMs) increasingly move from prevention to detecting and responding to attacks.